Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 2. The receiver is usually an independent party without an interest in the case.
 The receiver must impartially protect the property or interests of the parties to the suit.
 A party in interest may be appointed receiver because of the nature of the property or special knowledge of the business.
 Generally, a court will allow a party in interest to serve as a receiver only if all of the parties to the suit agree.

-1. there is no insolvency;
+1. there is no insolvency,

-2. there was no "act of bankruptcy" (e.g., the receivership is a limited receivership); or
+2. there was no "act of bankruptcy" (e.g., the receivership is a limited receivership), or

-3. other creditors have priority pursuant to IRC § 6323.
+3. other creditors have priority pursuant to IRC 6323.

 Assessment and Collection in Receiverships

-1. The IRS must advise the receiver if pursuant to IRC § 6871(a) it makes an immediate assessment.
-Treas.
-Reg. § 301.6871(b)-1(c).
+1. The IRS may advise the receiver if it makes an immediate assessment pursuant to IRC 6871(a).
+See Treas.
+Reg.
+301.6871(b)-1(c).

 2. Even if the IRS has issued a notice of deficiency, the taxpayer is prohibited from filing a Tax Court petition after the appointment of the receiver.
-IRC § 6871(c)(1); Levine v.
+See IRC 6871(c)(1); Levine v.
 Commissioner, T.C.
 Memo.
 1987-564 (1987).
 However, the Tax Court will have jurisdiction if the debtor files the petition before the receivership begins.

 3. The IRS may file a proof of claim in the receivership proceeding to collect from the assets in the custody of the court.
 The IRS may not engage in administrative collection from assets in the custody of the court.
-Accordingly, the period of limitations for collection is suspended under IRC § 6503(b) if all or substantially all of the taxpayer’s assets are in the control or custody of the court.
+Accordingly, the period of limitations for collection is suspended under IRC 6503(b) if all or substantially all of the taxpayer’s assets are in the control or custody of the court.

 Note: